-- (1) If an application for planning consent (including an application for land division) involves a change of use of the land to a more sensitive use on land at which site contamination exists or may exist as a result of- - (A) a class 1 activity (including where a class 1 activity exists or previously existed on adjacent land), class 2 activity, class 3 activity or a notification of site contamination of underground water as shown on the South Australian Property and Planning Atlas (including where such a notification exists on adjacent land), then the application must be accompanied by- - (i) a preliminary site investigation, unless a site contamination audit report has been prepared in respect of the land and the report satisfies clause 6(2) of this Practice Direction, and - (ii) a written statement, certified by a site contamination consultant, of the details required by the site contamination declaration form (see Attachment 4); and/or - (B) a notation under section 103P of the Environment Protection Act 1993 on the relevant title that a site contamination audit report has been prepared in respect of the land, then the application must be accompanied by- - (i) a copy of the certificate of title, deposited plan or other instrument evidencing title in relation to the land. - (2) A relevant authority cannot require an applicant to provide a site contamination audit report (under clause 6(1)(A)(i)), however an applicant can provide a site contamination audit report at their discretion where- - (A) A site contamination audit report has been prepared under Part 10A of the Environment Protection Act 1993 in relation to the land within the previous 5 years which states that-
+- (1) If an application for planning consent (including an application for land division) involves a change of use of the land to a more sensitive use on land at which site contamination exists or may exist as a result of a class 1, class 2 or class 3 activity (including site contamination caused by such an activity conducted on adjacent or other land), then the application must be accompanied by- - (a) either of the following (as set out in schedule 8 of the Regulations): - (i) a site contamination audit statement, or - (ii) a preliminary site investigation; and - (b) a copy of the certificate of title, deposited plan or other instrument evidencing title in relation to the land. - (2) A relevant authority cannot require an applicant to provide a site contamination audit statement (under clause 6(1)(a)(i)), however an applicant can provide a statement at their discretion. - (3) A preliminary site investigation must be prepared by a site contamination consultant.
+A preliminary site investigation should be sufficient to: - identify potential sources of contamination (known as potentially contaminating activities) - determine potential contaminants of concern - identify areas of potential contamination - identify potentially affected media (i.e. soil, water and vapour).